keshavtomar/flexmoney-backend/README.md

 __Age Calculation__
 During the registration Date of Birth is being stored for every user and at the time of enrollment to a batch, age is being verified

+__Checking the database tables__
+After running this server on backend, check the database tables in console, by running the function `usertable()` for users table
+similarly import the functions from `'./tables/class'` and `./tables/payment` and run them